-Recommendation: Alabama should require courts to conduct a hearing and find that a person's failure to pay was willful before ordering incarceration or imposing sanctions.
+Recommendation: Kansas should abolish incarceration as a sanction for failure to pay.
+Short of that, the state should require courts to conduct a hearing and find that a person's failure to pay was willful before ordering incarceration or imposing other sanctions.